- Individual flats generally require smaller heat pumps

 An air source heat pump is incredibly efficient for warming a flat or apartment.

-If you have access to at least 1sq metre of outdoor space, you can install an air source heat pump for your flat.
 This is so long as you don’t mind having an outdoor heat pump unit in that outdoor space.
-If you only have a small balcony for example, you might not want a heat pump unit to take up space on it.
+If you only have a small balcony, for example, you might not want a heat pump unit to take up space on it.

-If you don’t have a balcony, you can still install an air source heat pump on the outside wall of your flat, but easy access is required.
+If you don’t have a balcony, you can install an air-source heat pump on the outside wall of your flat, but easy access is required.
+If you have a flat with a garden, then an air-source heat pump is your best option.

-It’s important to note that air source heat pumps are considered a permitted development, so you won’t need to apply for installation permission.
+It’s important to note that air-source heat pumps are considered a permitted development, so you won’t need to apply for installation permission.
 However, this is only true if you are the freeholder of your property.

-Ground source heat pumps for flats
+Ground-source heat pumps for flats

 Like any other heat pump system, a ground source heat pump is considered a permitted development for property owners.
+Each flat has access to its indoor unit and is billed according to its electricity use.

 Is it cost effective to install a heat pump in a flat?

-On average, a heat pump system pays for itself in seven years, but it can vary depending on the size of the property and the use of the system.
+One of the disadvantages of installing a heat pump system in a flat is the payback period.
+On average, a heat pump system pays for itself in seven years, but it can vary depending on the property’s size and the system’s use.

-An air source heat pump currently costs around £10,000, while a ground source heat pump costs £24,000, on average.
+An air-source heat pump costs around £10,000, while a ground-source heat pump costs £24,000, on average.
 The savings period for a three-bedroom house after 20 years is £4,082.

 Will I need to upgrade my flat?